 A 1941 Stearman PT17 biplane was flown 1,110 miles from Arkansas to Arizona, between 500 - 1,500 feet in altitude, at an average ground speed of 56.63 mph to the Scottsdale Airport for its future home at the Thunderbird Field II Plaza and Memorial at the new Scottsdale Aviation Business Center.
 The future memorial will serve as a tribute and memorial to all veterans and... watch video for more.

 Thunderbird Field II Veterans Memorial, Inc.

-Thunderbird Field II (now Scottsdale Airport) ("SDL") was built in 1942 for the purpose of training WWII Army Air Corp pilots.
+Thunderbird Field II (now Scottsdale Airport "SDL") was built in 1942 for the purpose of training WWII Army Air Corp pilots.
 Thunderbird II graduated over 5,500 students who collectively flew nearly 26,500,000 miles.
-A monument and museum will be built at SDL and dedicated to honoring the service men and women of the nation's five armed services.
-Service plaques for the Army, Navy, Marine Corp, Coast Guard and Air Force, as well as POWs and MIAs, will be displayed.
-The centerpiece will be a 1940s Boeing Stearman PT-17 Biplane, the very aircraft used for training at Thunderbird during WWII.
+A memorial has been built at SDL and dedicated to honor the service men and women of the nation's five armed services.
+Service plaques for the Army, Navy, Marine Corp, Coast Guard and Air Force, as well as POWs and MIAs, are displayed.
+The centerpiece is a 1940s Boeing Stearman PT-17 Biplane, the very aircraft used for training at Thunderbird Field II during WWII.

 University of California, Irvine